wealthkernel/api-documentation-guides/docs/accounts/Basics.md

 It is expected that an account could stay in `Pending` for a little while, and so it should be clear to the user that the account isn't ready for investment.

-When building onboarding and account opening workflows, you should keep this in mind so that the experience for the end user is smooth.
-It is expected that an account could stay in `Pending` for a little while, and so it should be clear to the user that the account isn't ready for investment.

 In rare cases, we may need additional information about the party to complete our due diligence.
 In this case, accounts may stay in the `Pending` status for a longer period of time, but note that it is not expected to take more than a few days.
 To receive the most up-to-date information about an account's status, we recommend using the account webhooks which are detailed below.